-• PROCEDURE
+PROCEDURE

 - I. The student must inform the Vice President for Student Life/Dean of Students within 15 days of receiving notice of a pending call to active duty. - II.
-The Vice President for Student Life/Dean of Students will assist the student in determining the best option for withdrawing or completion of coursework.
+The Vice President for Student Life/Dean of Students will assist the student in determining the best option for withdrawing or completion of coursework. - III.
+The Vice President for Student Life/Dean of Students will notify the appropriate offices of the student's decision regarding enrollment for the semester.